rbaumgar/otelcol-demo-app/OpenTelemetry_with_Tempo.md

 **OpenTelemetry** is a collection of tools, APIs, and SDKs.
 Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.

-**Grafana Tempo** is an open source, easy-to-use and high-scale distributed tracing backend.
+**Grafana Tempo** is an open source, easy-to-use, and high-scale distributed tracing backend.
 Tempo is cost-efficient, requiring only object storage to operate, and is deeply integrated with Grafana, Prometheus, and Loki. (https://github.com/grafana/tempo)

-In the the following diagram I will show you how the flow will be between your application, OpenTelemetry and Grafana Tempo.
+In the following diagram, I will show you how the flow will be between your application, OpenTelemetry, and Grafana Tempo.

 ![Flow](images/OpenTelemetryTempo.png)

 To make the demo simpler I am using **Grafana Cloud**.
-Grafana Cloud is the open and composable observability platform that brings together metrics, logs, and traces with Grafana visualizations.
+Grafana Cloud is an open and composable observability platform that brings together metrics, logs and traces with Grafana visualizations.
 Built for cloud native environments and powered by the best open source observability software – including Prometheus, Grafana Mimir, Grafana Loki, and Grafana Tempo – Grafana Cloud lets you focus on enabling observability, without the overhead of building, installing, maintaining, and scaling your observability stack.

 More details can be found